wp-plugins/rich-contact-widget/readme.txt

 *   http://schema.org
 *   http://microformats.org

 Feedbacks and suggestions for improvement are greatly appreciated !
+You can go to github to help : https://github.com/Tabrisrp/rich-contact-widget

 Rich Contact Widget requires PHP5 to work !